 |King (Standard/Eastern)||76/78" x 80"||102"||86" to 88"|

 |California King||72" x 84"||107" to 110"||96" to 98"|

+These sizes are only guidelines, and it's common for some manufacturers to either add a few extra inches or shave inches off of these "standard" sizes.
 Be especially careful about very fluffy comforters, such as those filled with down.
-These tend to puff out the fabric so there is much less coverage than the dimensions listed on the package.
+These tend to puff out the fabric, so there is even less coverage than the dimensions listed on the package.

 Some of this may depend on the thickness of your mattress, as well.
-If you have a particularly thin bed—a futon or something like it—you probably can get away with a narrower comforter, since you'll need less of it on the sides of your bed.
+If you have a particularly thin bed—a futon or something like it—you probably can get away with a narrower comforter, since you'll need less of it to cover the sides of your bed.

 On the other hand, newer pillow-top mattresses can be as deep as 14" to 16", and here you'll need a considerably wider comforter to cover the sides of the mattress completely.